Firstcard

 A credit builder loan is different from a credit card but equally effective for bad credit.
 You borrow a small amount ($300-$3,000), but the money sits in a savings account you can't touch.
 You make monthly payments, and after you finish, you get the money back.

 Credit builder loans have huge advantages: no interest charges, no credit check required to qualify, and faster credit building.
 They're perfect if you want to avoid credit card fees entirely.
 Many people use both a credit builder card and a credit builder loan together to build faster.
+If you need a larger lump sum while your score is still in the low 500s, review what personal loans for a 500 credit score actually cost before committing.
+And before you sign anything advertised as "no credit check," read our no-credit-check loans guide — some of those products are predatory.

 Bad Credit Credit Cards: What to Expect

 If you want a traditional credit card with bad credit, look for cards specifically designed for this market.
-These cards have higher APR (typically 25-30%), annual fees ($25-$100), and lower limits.
+These cards have higher APR (typically 25-36%), annual fees ($25-$175), and lower limits.
 They're not ideal, but they work.

 Check Your Credit Report for Errors

-Before applying for any card, pull your credit report at annualcreditreport.com (free annually).
+Before applying for any card, pull your credit report at AnnualCreditReport.com (free annually).
 Look for mistakes that might be tanking your score.
 Errors are surprisingly common, accounts that aren't yours, wrong dates, incorrect balances, or duplicate entries.

 If you find errors, dispute them with the credit bureau.
 Many people have raised their scores by 50+ points just by fixing reporting mistakes.
 This takes 30-60 days but costs nothing.
 It's worth doing before you apply for cards, since your application will trigger a hard inquiry that temporarily lowers your score.